Apr 8, 2018

 sharing a conversation that Bursts recently had with glo

 merriweather, ash williams & jamie marsicano.
-The
+The three

-about the events that led up to the Charlotte Uprising of 2016, the
+the events that led up to the Charlotte Uprising of 2016, the

 tumult after the police murder of Keith Lamont Scott, the police

 killings of black and brown bodies in the U.S., gender and state

 violence and resistance, the killing of Justin Carr, the police

 accusation of Rayquan Borum for that death and the repression